Yankee Stadium

-Yankee Stadium is a baseball stadium located in the Bronx in New York City, United States.
-It is the home field of Major League Baseball’s New York Yankees and New York City FC of Major League Soccer.
+Yankee Stadium (also referred to as New Yankee Stadium to distinguish it from the original) is a baseball stadium located in the Bronx, New York City.
+It is the home field of Major League Baseball’s New York Yankees.

-The stadium opened in April 2009, replacing the original Yankee Stadium that operated from 1923 to 2008; it is situated on the 24 acre former site of Macombs Dam Park, one block north of the original stadium's site.
+The stadium opened in April 2009, replacing the original Yankee Stadium that operated from 1923 to 2008; it is situated in the Concourse neighborhood of the Bronx on the 24 acre former site of Macombs Dam Park, one block north of the original stadium's site.
 The new Yankee Stadium replicates design elements of the original Yankee Stadium, including its exterior and trademark frieze, while incorporating larger spaces and modern amenities.
 It has the fifth-largest seating capacity among the 30 stadiums of Major League Baseball.

 Construction on the stadium began in August 2006, and the project spanned many years and faced many controversies, including the high public cost and the loss of public park land.
 The $2.3 billion stadium was built with $1.2 billion in public subsidies and is one of the most expensive stadiums ever built.

 Yankee Stadium hosted the 2009 and 2024 World Series.
 Yankee Stadium became the home field of MLS expansion team New York City FC in 2015, which is owned by City Football Group and the Yankees.
 It will be an interim venue for the club until Etihad Park is constructed in Willets Point and opens in 2027.
 It has also occasionally hosted college football games, including the annual Pinstripe Bowl, concerts, and other athletic and entertainment events.